larseggert/bcp45bis/draft-eggert-bcp45bis.md

 # Moderation

-Moderators (previously known as the "sergeant-at-arms") for the IETF discussion list are appointed by the IETF Chair and are empowered to restrict posting by a person, or of a thread, when the content is inappropriate and represents a pattern of abuse.
+Moderators (previously known as the "sergeant-at-arms") for the IETF discussion list are appointed by the IETF Chair and are empowered to restrict posting by a person, or to an email thread, when the content is inappropriate and represents a pattern of abuse.
 They are encouraged to take into account the overall nature of the postings by an individual and whether particular postings are an aberration or typical.

 Moderation of the IETF discussion list, including the handling of any appeals, is to be guided by the IETF discussion list charter specified in